jakekara/nbdmod/README.md

-# nbdmod
+# margo-loader

-Import notebooks in Python using nbdlang (notebook description language).
-(Not just Jupyter Notebooks, it also imports Python files that use "# %%" code cells)
+Import notebooks in Python using [Margo notebook margin syntax](https://github.com/jakekara/nbdl).
+Not just Jupyter Notebooks, it also imports Python files that use percent format (`# %%`) code cells)

 ## Install and develop